 Project Description: The Metro Jackson Community Prevention Coalition will be the state's primary adult impaired driving awareness program.
-The program will focus on the top counties of the State with the most alcohol related fatalities.
-The program will coordinate with the law enforcement agencies to promote impaired driving prevention; provide impaired driving prevention education/information to support and enhance law enforcement efforts during (4) National Blitz campaigns: July 4th, Labor Day, Christmas/New Years and the Superbowl by facilitating initiatives and or press conferences; assist law enforcement agencies with the dissemination of educational information and materials during checkpoint efforts; conduct impaired driving prevention awareness presentations and generate earned media.
+The program will focus on the top counties of the State with the most alcohol related fatalities, which will include Impaired Driving Strategies that will address Aging Adult Driver Safety.
+The program will coordinate with law enforcement agencies to promote impaired driving prevention; provide impaired driving prevention education/information to support and enhance law enforcement efforts during (4) National Blitz campaigns: July 4th, Labor Day, Christmas/New Years and the Superbowl by facilitating initiatives and or press conferences; assist law enforcement agencies with the dissemination of educational information and materials during checkpoint efforts; conduct impaired driving prevention awareness presentations and generate earned media.

-Budget: \$253,727.25 Federal Funding Source 154AL/\$0.00 Match
+Budget: \$368,879.61 Federal Funding Source 154AL/\$0.00 Match

-Project Number: 154AL-2020-ST-40-02
+Project Number: 154AL-2023-ST-40-02